 Our "Vivero La Esperanza" in San Juan Tecomatlán and develpment of a new one in San Pedro Itzicán

 Our "Vivero La Esperanza" in San Juan Tecomatlán has officially moved.
-We ran into issues with lack of water, theft, stray horses, cows and chickens eating our plants, so we moved the Vivero a block west to the property of the Diaz family.
+During covid, when we couldn't go out regularly ourselves, we ran into issues with lack of water, theft, stray horses, cows and chickens eating our plants, so we moved the Vivero a block west to the property of the Diaz family.
 They have a large, fenced in area on their property, complete with dogs and kids to watch over our plants and efforts.

 Two shade structures will now be used in the new Vivero San Pedro Itizicán and in another location as yet not determined - but they won't go to waste!